Wall Street Pummels BARK Inc. (BARK) After Recent Earnings Report

-BARK Inc. (NYSE:BARK) went down by -7.30% from its latest closing price compared to the recent 1-year high of $17.25.
-The company’s stock price has collected 5.83% of gains in the last five trading sessions.
-Press Release reported on 01/10/22 that BARK Co-Founder and Executive Chairman Matt Meeker to Become Chief Executive Officer
+BARK Inc. (NYSE:BARK) went up by 10.56% from its latest closing price compared to the recent 1-year high of $17.25.
+The company’s stock price has collected -8.27% of loss in the last five trading sessions.

 Is It Worth Investing in BARK Inc. (NYSE :BARK) Right Now?